Malla Reddy University M.Sc Allied Science Admissions 2025

 The duration of MBBS is five years, and it is divided into ten semesters.
 The MBBS course covers the introductory subjects of general medicine and surgery, and for specialisation, students need to do an MD (Doctor of Medicine).
 The duration of the MBBS course is nine semesters, and there is one compulsory rotating programme.

-Students who have successfully met the eligibility requirements of the course can apply for admissions.
+Students who have successfully met the eligibility requirements of the course can apply for admission.
 While the eligibility criteria remain the same for the majority of the colleges, some institutes may require additional eligibility requirements.
 Listed below is the MBBS admission procedure 2025.

-Eligibility Criteria- Students interested in applying for admissions should have completed their 10+2 with Physics, Chemistry, and Biology as compulsory subjects.
+Step 1- Meet the Eligibility Criteria- Students interested in applying for admissions should have completed their 10+2 with Physics, Chemistry, and Biology as compulsory subjects.
 They must score at least 50 per cent in aggregate (for candidates belonging to the reserved categories, there will be a relaxation of 10 per cent).

-Register for NEET-UG- Eligible candidates should apply for the NEET UG examination by filling out the application form available on the official website of NEET.
+Step 2- Register for NEET-UG- Eligible candidates should apply for the NEET UG examination by filling out the application form available on the official website of NEET.

-Successfully clear the NEET UG exam- Students should successfully clear the NEET UG examination.
+Step 3- Clear the NEET UG exam- Students should successfully clear the NEET UG examination.

-NEET Results- NEET results are published online
+Step 4- NEET Results- NEET results are published online

-Seat Allotment- Seats are allotted based on the marks obtained by the students in the NEET examination.
+Step 6- Seat Allotment- Seats are allotted based on the marks obtained by the students in the NEET examination.

-Submit Relevant Documents- Students should submit relevant documents as and when required.
+Step 7- Submit Relevant Documents- Students should submit relevant documents as and when required.

-Admission Fees- Students should submit the admission fees
+Step 8- Admission Fees- Students should submit the admission fees

 AIIMS (All India Institute of Medical Sciences) is amongst the most popular MBBS institutes in India.
 However, due to the limited number of seats, the admission procedure is very exhaustive.
 In this section, we will discuss the admission procedure for AIIMS for the MBBS course.

 Admission to the MBBS course programme depends on the NEET entrance examination.
 Candidates who want to pursue the MBBS course programme need to appear for the entrance exam.
-Previously, there was an exception for admissions to AIIMS and JIPMER MBBS because these educational institutions seemed to undertake their entrance exams, however, these examinations are now discontinued.
+Previously, there was an exception for admissions to AIIMS and JIPMER MBBS because these educational institutions seemed to undertake their entrance exams; however, these examinations are now discontinued.

 Exam Name | Conducting Body | Result |